timmoti/higher-order-functions-exercises/README.md

 #### Setup

-- `yarn install`
+- `npm install`
-- To run all tests in watch mode: `yarn test:watch`
+- To run all tests in watch mode: `npm run test:watch`
-- To run a specific test suite: `yarn test:watch ./[directory]`
+- To run a specific test suite: `npm run test:watch ./[directory]`
-  - For example: `yarn test:watch ./map`
+  - For example: `npm run test:watch ./map`

 Instructions can be found in the javascript files.
 Read the test file to get more context on what you need to do in order to pass the tests.